'Obliterated': Tree 'blown up' as golf course struck by lightning

 Almost 400 lightning strikes were recorded across Rotorua and Bay of Plenty overnight.

-Springfield Golf Club head greenkeeper Dan Toogood said 50-100 kilograms of wood was blown from a large tree on the course when it was struck by lightning around 5.15am.
+Springfield Golf Club head greenkeeper Dan Towgood said 50-100 kilograms of wood was blown from a large tree on the course when it was struck by lightning around 5.15am.

 He discovered the tree had been “disintegrated” by the lightning when he was doing his checks this morning.
 He said it was something he’d never seen on the course before.